BastianKraemer/GeoCat/install/README.md

 ### Update GeoCat

-Now your database is up an running.
+Now your database is up and running.
 Now you can update the `config.php` file according to the new database host and run the GeoCat setup script to prepare the database.

 > There are a lot of other possibilities to setup a MariaDB docker container.
 > For example you can use the GeoCat sql files to setup the database in your container automatically on startup.